 Economic growth and prosperity - The economic prosperity of a country depends on how many people are in work and how productive they are in the workplace.
 Better use of skills available in the workforce alongside increased investment in skills and training, has been shown to improve productivity.
 Growth in productivity and prosperity build the conditions for improvements in real earnings, creating a ‘virtuous’ cycle.

-To tackle the UK’s underlying skills deficit it’s not enough to focus on initial education and training.
+To tackle the UK’s underlying skills deficit, it’s not enough to focus on initial education and training.
 The vast majority of the 2030 workforce are already in work.
 Employers must understand the importance of investing in and improving the skill levels of employees, including learning ‘in the flow’ of work, in-house development programmes and coaching.
 It’s important that these activities are underpinned by a culture where learning is not only embedded, but encouraged across every level of the organisation.

 The current skills situation in the UK

-Research for our report Making the UK's skills system world class shows that whilst the UK performs well internationally on the provision of high level qualifications with a large proportion of the workforce is educated to degree level, we record only mediocre to poor scores on most other measures.
-A high proportion of our workforce has poor literacy, numeracy and computer skills, and evidence suggests that employers are training less and investing less in their workforces than they were two decades ago.
+Research for our report Making the UK's skills system world class shows that whilst the UK performs well internationally on the provision of high level qualifications, with a large proportion of the workforce educated to degree level, we record only mediocre to poor scores on most other measures.
+A high proportion of our workforce has poor literacy, numeracy and computer skills, and evidence suggests that employers are training less and investing less in their workforces than two decades ago.